 I posted a video on one of my recently completed house flips that was a manufactured home.
 I got a lot of comments from viewers who thought it was crazy that I would flip a manufactured home since they are so hard to finance.
 Many people thought it was a mobile home, which is almost impossible to finance.
 Some people even thought it did not have its own lot, which would make it even harder to finance.
+So what is the difference between manufactured, mobile, and modular homes?
 When you are dealing with manufactured, mobile, and modular homes it can be very confusing.
 I did not know the differences between all of them until a few years ago, and I have been a real estate agent and broker for almost 20 years.
 If you are an agent, investor, buyer, or seller it is important to know what the differences are and how they affect the value of a property.

-What are the differences between a mobile home, manufactured home, or modular?
+What is the difference between manufactured homes, a mobile home, and a modular?

 A stick-built home is a house that is constructed on-site.
 A foundation is poured, the house is framed, the electric, plumbing, HVAC is installed, the roof is put on, drywall and flooring are put in, and the kitchen and baths are built.
 A manufactured, mobile, or modular home is built on another site and then moved to its final resting place.
 There is some assembly required, but most of the home is already built before it is moved.

 - Mobile home: A mobile home is built with axles under the house so that it can easily be transported.
 The axles stay on the home once it is dropped off where people will live in it.
 The mobile home might have a skirt put on to hide the axels and the fact it has no foundation.
 Often a mobile home is registered with the DMV and is considered a vehicle.